 It’s that last one that we spend a LOT of answering and LOT of time thinking about.
 One of the ways we answer it, obviously, is by asking our customers and observing the value THEY get from it.
 And we’re often surprised by the answers.
 We’ve heard all the normal replies from “making my job easier” to “speeding up our portfolio planning process” to “giving me a platform to manage all this portfolio data”.
 But we’ve also heard some of the not-so-normal replies, like “if I get called in front of Congress, I want to have my data in line” or “my boss can’t make all the decisions by yelling the loudest” or “it will raise the valuation of my company”.
-I’ll cover the Congress line in a future post, and we all how the loud yellers work, but today let’s discuss that valuation response.

 Here’s the background… One of the most common goals and benefits of organizations using Decision Lens for portfolio prioritization is rooting out and removing inefficiencies.
-We hear from CIOs all the time that there is always waste around the organization in the form of stalled projects, misaligned projects, inactive work, past-the-time-of-value projects, etc. And they are wasting resources every day on them.
+We hear from business leaders all the time that there is always waste around the organization in the form of stalled projects, misaligned projects, inactive work, past-the-time-of-value projects, etc. And they are wasting resources every day on them.
 The percentages we’ve heard is that it may be as much as 10% or 15% of all project work that is unnecessary or wasted.
 (Read: FAT!)
-And with IT budgets as high as they are, that can be a massive amount of spend.
-These CIOs are using Decision Lens to identify these projects, stop them, and re-direct their resources, removing the “inefficiency” from their portfolio.
+And with budgets as high as they are, that can be a massive amount of spend.
+These business leaders are using Decision Lens to identify these projects, stop them, and re-direct their resources, removing the “inefficiency” from their portfolio.